 Is Autumn season good for Everest Base Camp trek?

 Autumn season spanning from late September to November, stands out as the pinnacle of trekking seasons in the Everest region and is the best time for Everest Base Camp trek.
 This period offers a perfect balance of weather conditions and breathtaking views, making it a favorite among avid travelers.
-The reasonable temperature, clear skies, and less probability of rain and snow makes this period of time very favorable for trekking.
+The reasonable temperature, clear skies, and less probability of rain and snow make this period of time very favorable for trekking.

 Advantages of doing the Everest Base Camp trek during Autumn season

-- Good views: The skies are typically clear during autumn, providing excellent views of the mountains and surrounding landscapes.
+3. Good views: The skies are typically clear during autumn, providing excellent views of the mountains and surrounding landscapes.
 Imagine walking amidst the towering peaks of Everest, Lhotse, Nuptse, and Ama Dablam, with each step revealing the sheer magnificence of these natural wonders.

 Disadvantages of doing the Everest Base Camp trek during Autumn season

-- Autumn season is peak season for trekking to EBC, so the trail and teahouses will be crowded.
+1. Autumn season is peak season for trekking to EBC, so the trail and teahouses will be crowded.

-- The flight to Lukla, the starting point of the trek, can be fully booked during peak season, which can cause delay and disrupt plans.
+2. The flight to Lukla, the starting point of the trek, can be fully booked during peak season, which can cause delay and disrupt plans.

 September: The trekking season starts in late September as soon as the monsoon is over.
 With clear skies and comfortable temperatures, this is one of the best times to plan for Everest Base Camp trek.